ACE Functions

 TOTAL ROWS CHECKED = 5

-Use the schema-diff command to compare the schemas in a cluster and produce a csv or json report showing any differences.
-The syntax is:
+Use the schema-diff command to compare the schemas in a cluster and report differences in a .json format report; the syntax is:

 $ ./pgedge ace schema-diff cluster_name schema_name [options]